scverse/pertpy/docs/api/api.md

 ### Guide Assignment

-Guide assignment is essential for quality control in single-cell Perturb-seq data, ensuring accurate mapping of guide RNAs to cells for reliable interpretation of gene perturbation effects. pertpy provides a simple function to assign guides based on thresholds.
+Guide assignment is essential for quality control in single-cell Perturb-seq data, ensuring accurate mapping of guide RNAs to cells for reliable interpretation of gene perturbation effects. pertpy provides a simple function to assign guides based on thresholds and a Gaussian mixture model {cite}`Replogle2022`.
-Each cell is assigned to the most expressed gRNA if it has at least the specified number of counts.

 ```{eval-rst}
 .. autosummary::